-Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 Х post, download, upload, data transfer, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х communicate or pass on, material, remarks, X remarks, proposals or comments that contain or contain X relate to: Pornography х promotion of any kind of discrimination х threatening behaviour, including promotion of physical violence or mental harm Х extremist views х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute х Using school systems to run a private business х ations, websites or other mechanisms that bypass the guards employed by the school / academy х Infringing copyright х
+Acceptable Acceptable a certain times Acceptable for nominated u Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 Х post, download, upload, data transfer, download, upload, data transfer, communicate or pass on, material, remarks, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003.
+Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х or pass on, material, Х proposals or comments that contain or relate to: criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х relate to.
+Pornography х promotion of any kind of discrimination Х threatening behaviour, including promotion of physical violence or mental harm Х extremist views x any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute х Using school systems to run a private business Х ations, websites or other mechanisms that bypass the guards employed by the school х

+Infringing copyright Х

-Revealing or publicising confidential or proprietary information (eg financial / personal information, databases, computer / network access codes and passwords) Х
+Revealing or publicising confidential or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords) Х

 Creating or propagating computer viruses or other harmful files Х

-Unfair usage (downloading / uploading large files that hinders others in their use of the internet) х
+Unfair usage (downloading / uploading large files that hinders others in their use of the internet) Х

-On-line gaming (educational) х
+On-line gaming (educational) Х

-On-line gaming (non educational) Х
+On-line gaming (non-educational) Х

 On-line gambling Х

 On-line shopping / commerce Х

-File sharing х
+File sharing Х

 Use of social media Х

-Use of messaging apps ĺ Х
+Use of messaging apps Х

-Use of video broadcasting eg Youtube (educational) Х
+Use of video broadcasting e.g. YouTube (educational) Х

 Use of video broadcasting eg Youtube (non-educational) Х